-- ◆ -sp-file ⟨file⟩, -c ⟨file⟩, -cocci-file ⟨file⟩ Specify the name of the file containing the semantic patch.
+-sp-file (file), -c (file), -cocci-file (file) Specify the name of the file containing the semantic patch.
 The file name should end in .cocci.
 All three options do the same thing.
 These options are optional.
-If they are not used, the single file whose name ends in .cocci is assoumed to be the name of the file containing the semantic patch. - -sp "semantic patch string" Specify a semantic match as a command-line argument.
-See the section "Command-line semantic match" in the manual.
+If they are not used, the single file whose name ends in .cocci is assoumed to be the name of the file containing the semantic patch.